chencyc123/sts4/Live-Application-Information.md

 - JMX is enabled on the deployed application by setting additional system properties via the `JAVA_OPTS` environment variable.
 - When the app has fully started a local SSH tunnel is created, proxying the JMX service on a local port.
-- The editor is configured to check that local port for live hover information.
+- The editor is configured with a JMX url pointing to that local port.

 This makes live hover information work for the remote application.